HarryTrex84/digital-literacy-project/README.md

 Welcome to my portfolio of digital literacy skills.
 I created this repository as a Student Digital Ambassador to highlight my experience completing the five CSE0001 course modules.
 This project is an all-inclusive tool for safely, professionally, and successfully navigating the online world.

+#  💻 This Digital Literacy Portfolio is a project based on a course titled CSE0001 completed at VIT Bhopal.
+The main idea behind this course is to hone your basic digital literacy skills to use digital platforms efficiently.
+The projects undertaken in this course include creating an infographic, designing a professional portfolio, exploring coding websites, mastering email etiquette, and many such activities.
+Another important aspect is being aware of cyber crimes and how to avoid them.
+Through this portfolio, I haven’t just enhanced my digital literacy, communication, and online presence, but also learned to appreciate the importance of digital literacy in today’s technology-saturated world.

 ## 🧑‍💻 Student Information
 Name: Divy Vishwakarma